 Leafy greens, like spinach and kale, are packed with antioxidants (vitamins A, C and E) and phytochemicals (carotenoids) that may help lower inflammation.
 "Some studies suggest that eating a diet high in leafy greens may decrease the risk of lung cancer," says Connolly.
 This could be because carotenoids are thought to protect cells and play a role in blocking the early stages of cancer.

+Andrews adds that leafy greens are also a solid source of sulforaphane, a compound with antioxidant properties.
 "They also contain high levels of naturally occurring nitrates from the soil that your body converts into nitric oxide—a powerful blood vessel dilator, which is beneficial for circulation and oxygen delivery," says Li.

 There's a compound found in broccoli, called sulforaphane, that "increases the expression (activity) of a gene found in lung cells that protects the lungs from damage caused by toxins," says Elnahar.
 This damage could come from things like environmental pollution or smoking.